 6.1.1.7 Selected Media Type

 The Selected Media Type is the media type selected by the origin server for the response payload.
-The media types in the <accept> query parameter and the media ranges in the Accept header field shall each be separately prioritized according to the rules defined in [RFC7231, Section 5.3.1].
+The media types in the accept query parameter and the media ranges in the Accept header field shall each be separately prioritized according to the rules defined in [RFC7231, Section 5.3.1].

 For multipart payloads the Selected Media Type is determined independently for each message part in the response.